Week two of Hearthstone’s Fire Festival adds Rafaam to its Blackrock Mountain-themed Brawl

 The problem with crash-landing on Blackrock Mountain is that Blackrock Mountain has inhabitants, and any WoW player knows from experience that they are not exactly welcoming.
 And that sets the scene for this week’s Tavern Brawl.
 Like Hearthstone’s single-player modes, you’ll pick a class and run through eight boss fights as you fight your way through the mountain’s monsters.
 For every fight you win, you can add new cards and treasures to your deck — but if you lose, you’ll start from scratch with a new deck.

 Blizzard is calling it the FIRE FEST-E.V.I.L., where Azeroth’s newest villains run head-first into some of the earliest bosses of World of Warcraft.
 And since you’re playing these upstarts, it’s the newcomers who will emerge victorious.
-(At least in this Brawl: Team 5 has two more planned.)
+(At least in this Brawl: Team 5 has one more planned for next week.)

 But how can you win this devious affair?
 That’s what we’re here to find out.